eckual/XO/README.md

-"Welcome to the XO Unity Game!
+"Welcome to the XO Unity Game"

 🚧 Work in Progress 🚧